 From China Digital Space

 Steve Jobs’ death on October 5, 2011 triggered an enormous reaction from Chinese netizens.
-On Weibo, Beijing real estate tycoon Pan Shiyi has also rode the wave, posting the following tweet on Weibo:
+On Weibo, Beijing real estate tycoon Pan Shiyi chimed in with the following post:

-One netizen rejoined:
+One netizen replied:

-@TangRouding9983: When Mr. Pan passes away some day, your company should offer homes that are under RMB1000 per square meter.
+@TangRouding9983 (@唐若丁9983): When Mr. Pan passes away some day, your company should offer homes that are under RMB1000 per square meter.
 Over a billion people will commemorate you then.

 Pan soon deleted the original post, but his new title, "1000 Pan," spread rapidly.
 Netizens turned their frustration at China’s housing bubble on Pan by naming a new form of money, the Panbi (literally "Pan currency"), in his honor.
-Pan himself is the base unit of the currency is derived from @Tangrouding9983's suggestion: one Panbi is equivalent to RMB1000 per square meter.
-Thus, an apartment that normally costs RMB24,000 per square meeter would only cost 24 Panbi per square meter.
+The base unit of the currency is derived from @Tangrouding9983's suggestion: one Panbi is equivalent to 1000 yuan per square meter.
+Thus, an apartment that normally costs 24,000 yuan per square meter would only cost 24 Panbi per square meter.